Brand development that increases sales velocity, guaranteed.

 Lush, a cosmetic brand, has positioned itself symbolically by promoting natural ingredients, cruelty-free products, and environmental sustainability.
 Their brand messaging focuses on self-care, individuality, and ethical beauty practices, resonating with consumers who prioritize conscious consumption and personal well-being.

-Companies might encounter difficulties in effectively conveying the desired symbolic meanings to consumers.
+Companies might struggle to convey the desired symbolic meanings to consumers.
 One way to overcome these challenges is to use a brand positioning map to visualize positioning relative to competitors and identify potential areas for differentiation in the symbolic space.

 Experiential Positioning

-Experiential positioning is a strategy focusing on unique and memorable interactions between customers and the brand.
+Experiential positioning is a strategy that focuses on unique, memorable interactions between customers and the brand.
 By providing exceptional experiences at every touchpoint, companies can develop lasting relationships.

-Effective brand positioning involves aligning the brand’s values, messaging, and offerings with the needs and preferences of the target audience.
+Effective brand positioning aligns the brand’s values, messaging, and offerings with the target audience’s needs and preferences.
 Understanding the connection between customer experience, brand positioning, and engagement in marketing management creates an impactful brand strategy.

-There is no restriction as to what types of products can engage in experiential positioning.
-Whether it’s water or consumer electronics, making it a part of your ethos creates stand out against brands who are not considering this strategy.
+There is no restriction on the types of products that can engage in experiential positioning.
+Whether it’s water or consumer electronics, making it part of your ethos sets you apart from brands that aren’t considering this strategy.

 Picking the Right Brand Positioning Strategy

-Selecting the correct type of strategy can be challenging sometimes.
+Selecting the right strategy can be challenging at times.
 So many factors are involved, which can make the process a bit cumbersome.
 Here are the necessary steps that can make the process easy for you:

 Understand Your Target Customer

 Use research insights to understand what your target customer wants.
 Is it innovation, uniqueness, or ease of use?
-Consider your brand personality and the nature of your products, too.
+Consider your brand personality and the nature of your products as well.
 Innovation doesn’t mean introducing a futuristic product all the time.
 Sometimes, there can be innovation in the packaging design.
 For instance, the Box wine was an innovative solution that allowed easy pouring.

 Analyze the Market and Competitors

 You must understand the market from various angles to better position your brand.
 Carefully analyze the competitive landscape and see what your competitors are offering.
 Learn their strengths and weaknesses.
 It identifies the white spaces and opportunities that your brand can leverage.
-For instance, if there is a lack of organic and gluten-free snack options, you can position your brand as a provider of these snacks.
+For instance, if there are a few organic and gluten-free snack options, you can position your brand as a provider of them.

 Develop a Positioning Statement